THE PATH is your space for making, meaning and momentum

 Welcome to The Path — a space for artists ready to step towards the next phase of their practice.

-Facilitated by artist and educator Dr Kellie O’Dempsey, The Path is more than a program — it’s a creative cauldron.
+Facilitated by artist and educator Dr Kellie O’Dempsey, The Path is more than a program, it’s a cauldron.

 Designed for emerging and early-career makers with a contemporary art focus, The Path offers a responsive mix of:

-This is where the edges fray — and new forms emerge.
+This is where the edges fray creating new forms.
 Together, we ask the big questions: What the hell am I doing?
-We unpack meaning, trace lineage, and map out strategies for getting you practicing in a supported space.
+We unpack meaning, trace lineage and map out strategies for getting you practicing in a supported space.

 Whether you work in painting, sculpture, performance art, digital, installation or something entirely new — The Path is here to challenge, guide and grow your practice.